-One of the most spectacular religious celebration in the country, Sinulog is one festival you shouldn’t miss.
+One of the most spectacular religious celebration in the country, Sinulog is one festival you shouldn’t miss in Cebu.
 The festival brings together the Cebuanos to express their unnerving faith in the Santo Niño.
 The word “Sinulog” came from the Cebuano word sulog which means “like water current movement”, describing the famous step in Sinulog dance.
 The festival features brightly colored costumes from the performers who dance to the Sinulog Rythm.

 Masskara Festival-Bacolod City (October)

-Bacolod, known as the city of smiles celebrates one of the grandest festivals in October, the Masskara Festival.
+Bacolod, known as the city of smiles celebrates one of the grandest festivals in October in Negros Occidental, the Masskara Festival.
 The word Masskara simply came from a combination of the words Mass (crowd) and kara (face).
 The streets are filled with locals wearing smiling masks that are designed with flowers, feathers, and native beads.
 The essence of the festival is to spread good vibes and a happy atmosphere throught the city.
 During the 20 magnificent days, tourists are allowed to enjoy beer drinking, merry making, and street dancing.

 Giant Lantern Festival-San Fernando, Pampanga (December)

 Who desn’t get excited with Christmas season?
 Where every street is filled with flickering Christmas lights, awesome lanterns, and when everyone is in a good mood.
 But what makes the Christmas season even more exciting is the celebration of the Giant Lantern Festival in Pampanga.
 It features a competion of extraordinary lanterns up to fifteen feet in diameter!
 It is one of the biggest festivals in the country where thousands of tourists flock just to get sight of the spectacular display of lights made from locally sourced materials.
 These lanterns are then showcased in a grand parade before the midnight mass on Christmas Eve.